hangarhosting/euplatesc4whmcs/README.md

 # euplatesc4whmcs
-Credit card payment module for WHMCS, to be used with EuPLatesc.ro gateway
+Credit card payment module for WHMCS, to be used with EuPlatesc.ro gateway

+Table of content
+1) Prerequisites
+2) Installation
+3) Upgrade